-Peachland bats, previously considered a nuisance, have now become a local phenomena.
-It is now well known that the nocturnal mammals have inhabited the 111 year-old Peachland Primary School for decades, however, their numbers have only recently been revealed.
+Peachland bats, previously considered a nuisance, have now become a local phenomenon.
+It is now well known that the nocturnal mammals have inhabited the 111-year-old Peachland Primary School for decades, however, their numbers have only recently been revealed.

 Wildlife biologist, Aaron Reid from the Ministry of Environment, estimates the colony to be upwards of 2000 bats.
 Reid identified Peachland’s roost as a maternity colony, which means it is comprised mostly of females and their pups.

-Our bats can eat over half their body weight in insects in one night, so that explains why Peachland is virtually mosquito free!
-Our bats are also pollinators, and their guano, (bat poop) makes for phenomenal fertilizer.
-The Peachland Visitor Centre sells the guano in small buckets, so make sure to stop by and pick some up!
+Our bats can eat over half their body weight in insects in one night, so that explains why Peachland is virtually mosquito-free!